hongbohe/docker-opentripplanner/README.md

     --env aws_secret=${AWS_SECRET} \
     --env cmd=download-gtfs-osm \
     --env SRC_S3=${BUCKET} \
-    docker-opentripplanner-buildgraph

-## Step 3 Create an image, download Graph.obj which is generated in Step 2 :

-    docker build \
-        -t docker-opentripplanner-rungraph .
+    docker-opentripplanner-withgraph

-## Step 4 Run the image which is created in Step 3 :
+## Step 3 Run the image with the graph which is created in Step 2 :

     AWS_KEY=<YOUR AWS KEY>
     AWS_SECRET=<YOUR AWS SECRET>